 Urgent care appointment wait times are measured in hours.
 As a result, a health plan shall capture the date and time the provider responded to the questions and the date and time of the next available appointment identified by the provider’s office;

-Exclude the holidays set forth in subsection (a)(2)-(a)(16) of Government Code section 6700 and weekends (Saturdays and Sundays) when calculating urgent care appointment timeframes; and
+Include the holidays set forth in subsection (a)(2)-(a)(19) of Government Code section 6700 and weekends (Saturdays and Sundays) when calculating urgent care appointment timeframes; and

 Non-urgent appointment standards are set forth in section 1367.03(a)(5)(C)-(G) and Rule 1300.67.2.2(c)(5)(C)-(F) in terms of business days.
-For consistency, all health plans shall use the following rules in calculating business days and compliance with non-urgent appointment wait time standards:
+For consistency, a health plan shall use the following rules in calculating business days and compliance with non-urgent appointment wait time standards:

 Count 10 business days for primary care provider non-urgent appointments and non-physician mental health care provider non-urgent appointments(including non-urgent follow-up appointments).
 Business days exclude holidays and weekends (Saturdays and Sundays);